FluffyBullet/first_template/README.md

 - ##### Background
     - the background has a beige finish, which is matched using image color picker (Notes in references).
 Background color is #ebe53.
 - ##### Font
-    - Font on the above image is
+    - Font on the above image is "Brown Sugar" but only available as a capitol letters only.
+To match a similar style, I browsed sites between fonts.google, dafont and various other sites.
+Finding Playfair display from google fonts.

+- #### Responsive behaviour
+    -

 font
 Responsive behaviour